 By virtue of section 2 (4) and sections 62 and 64 (1) of the North Rhine-Westphalia Higher Education Act (Gesetz über die Hochschulen des Landes Nordrhein-Westfalen) of October 31, 2006 (GV.
-NRW; p.474), last altered by the Act on the Establishment of the University of Applied Sciences for Health Professions in North Rhine-Westphalia (Gesundheitsfachhochschulgesetz) of October 8, 2009 (GV.
-NRW. p.
-516), Cologne University of Applied Sciences has determined the following examination regulations by statute:
+NRW; p.474), last amended by the act of May 28, 2013 (GV.
+NRW p.
+272) Cologne University of Applied Sciences has determined the following examination regulations by statute:

-joint Master's program parallel to professional employment
+\ joint Master's program parallel to professional employment